gdhdhdh1441414/Remote-Uploader-HEROKU/README.md

 * Paste your config Url in the heroku 'CONFIG_FILE_IN_URL' Section

 ** note : Don't share this url to anyone
-* IMPORTANT : Don't Use Chrome (Android) browser it will fails to load aria2rclone website, stucks at blackscreen
 ### FOR Android users use BRAVE/Firefox instead of chrome